 We recommend you contact CVM as early as possible in the development process if you are interested in participating in the VIP for your product.

-Your ACTP or IGA qualifies for the VIP if you have not heard from us in writing that it does not qualify within 30 days of your initial request to establish an investigational new animal drug file (INAD) or veterinary master file (VMF) (contact CVM about which type of file is appropriate for your product).
+Your ACTP or IGA qualifies for the VIP if you have not heard from us in writing that it does not qualify within 30 days from our receipt of your initial request to establish an investigational file or veterinary master file (VMF) (contact CVM about which type of file is appropriate for your product).
 If you receive written notice that your product does not qualify for the VIP, and you believe that it qualifies, you should contact CVM and discuss what additional information you should provide that will explain how your product is either an ACTP or an IGA in an animal that provides a benefit to human health, animal health, animal well-being (e.g. husbandry improvements), or food production.
-CVM will review the information in your INAD or VMF relating to the product description, proposed claim or indication, and mechanism of action in determining whether the product qualifies for the VIP.
+CVM will review the information in your file relating to the product description, proposed claim or indication, and mechanism of action in determining whether the product qualifies for the VIP.

 What are the Benefits of the VIP?